Flex-development-group/simple-translation-helper-vue/README.md

 import 'simple-translation-helper-vue/dist/style.css'

 Vue.use(SimpleTranslation, {
-    method: 'translate', // The translation method name to use })
+    method: 't', // The translation method name to use.
+The `translate` component will use the $t method to translate text.
+})
 ```